microsoft/CCF/doc/generated/config.rst

 ``ledger_signatures``
 ---------------------

+This section includes configuration for the ledger signatures emitted by this node (note: should be the same for all other nodes in the service).

 - ``tx_count``: Number of transactions after which a signature transaction is automatically generated.
 Default: ``5000``.

 - ``delay``: Maximum duration after which a signature transaction is automatically generated.
 Default: ``"1000ms"``.